 Early in her memoir, Walska writes, “Around forty I understood with a touching sadness that my dreams, those constant reveries conceived in the abstract, had not materialized.
 I realized that youth was already behind me.”
 But she was wrong about that.
 All her life, she’d relied on men to fund her constant reveries.
 It wasn’t until late middle age, after she’d published the memoir, after she’d risen from the ashes of that sixth and final marriage, that she freed herself from abstractions and finally figured out how to express herself.
 Singing wasn’t her vocation after all.
 It was plants.

 In 1941, while still with the White Llama, she’d bought a 37-acre estate in Montecito, California, intending to create a retreat for Tibetan monks (and safeguard her finances; she’d seen Polish and Russian aristocrats reduced to poverty during WWI, and wasn’t about to meet the same fate as America headed toward another).
 After the divorce, alone at last, she moved out of the mansion and into the three-room pavilion attached.
 For the next 43 years, she threw herself headlong into creating one of the most unusual botanical gardens in the world, which she called Lotusland.

-Walska worked the gardens every day, always wearing her two medals—an Order of Merit from Poland, another from France.
+Walska worked the gardens every day, always wearing her medals—an Order of Merit from Poland, and two Medals of Honor from France.
 Eventually, as her arthritis worsened, she gardened while walking with two canes.
 In 1982 she broke her hip, and died two years later, age 96.
 Herself to the last.